microsoft/CNTK/Examples/SequenceToSequence/Miscellaneous/G2P/README.txt

 This example demonstrates the use of CNTK for letter-to-sound converstion using a sequence-to-sequence model with attention.

-Unfortunately, the data is not public.
-This shall be addressed in a future update.
+This example uses the CMUDict as a corpus.
+The data or a conversion script will be included soon.

 To Use:
 =======